mirzask/cardi/content/EP/Right Bundle Branch Block.md

 # Masquerading Bundle Branch Block (MBBB)

-- Suggested by presence of QRS morphology resembling [[Right Bundle Branch Block (RBBB)|RBBB]] conduction in the precordial leads but resembling [[Left Bundle Branch Block (LBBB)|LBBB]] conduction in the limb leads [^smithECG-2025-04-18]
+- Suggested by presence of QRS morphology resembling [[Right Bundle Branch Block|RBBB]] conduction in the precordial leads but resembling [[Left Bundle Branch Block|LBBB]] conduction in the limb leads [^smithECG-2025-04-18]
 	- ![[Right Bundle Branch Block RBBB-1745079013490.webp]]
-- Special type of IVCD that although uncommon, is important to recognize because it identifies a group of patients with:
+- Special type of [[Interventricular Conduction Delay|IVCD]] that although uncommon, is important to recognize because it identifies a group of patients with:
 	- Very severe underlying heart disease
 	- A much higher predisposition for developing complete AV block (and needing a pacemaker)
 	- An extremely poor long-term prognosis